zigasancin/wordpress-optimization-toolbox/plugins/wp-optimize/readme.txt

 [vimeo https://vimeo.com/337247770]

-= Is the caching feature compatible with e-commerce plugins? = Yes, caching with WP-Optimize allows you to safely cache your products, with plugins like WooCommerce or Easy Digital Downloads, or any e-commerce that uses `DONOTCACHEPAGE` to exclude sensitive pages from caching (e.g. my account, cart or checkout pages).
+= Is the caching feature compatible with e-commerce plugins? = Yes, caching with WP-Optimize Cache allows you to safely cache your products, with plugins like WooCommerce or Easy Digital Downloads, or any e-commerce that uses `DONOTCACHEPAGE` to exclude sensitive pages from caching (e.g. my account, cart or checkout pages).

 = Do I need a special setup to use the caching feature? = No, if WordPress works properly, WP-Optimize will be able to cache your pages and posts.

 = Can I use the page caching feature together with another cache plugin? = No, because both cache plugins would need to use the drop-in plugin `advanced-cache.php`.
-If you turn off caching on WP-Optimize, you can use any other caching plugin and still use the other features of WP-Optimize.
+If you turn off caching on WP-Optimize Cache, you can use any other caching plugin and still use the other features of WP-Optimize.
 But we do recommend using our caching solution.

 = Is WP-Optimize caching compatible with Cloudflare? = Yes!
 No special cache configuration is needed.
-Page caching on the WP site (that done by WP-Optimize) is independent of proxy cacheing (e.g. Cloudflare) – you can use both, or neither, and they will complement each other and not interfere. <br>Just one thing to note – Cloudflare will strip out the special HTML comment at the bottom of the source of a page that is helpful to confirm that page caching is working, so, don’t be confused by that – it’s absence doesn’t indicate the cache is not working.
+Page caching on the WP site (that done by WP-Optimize Cache) is independent of proxy cacheing (e.g. Cloudflare) – you can use both, or neither, and they will complement each other and not interfere. <br>Just one thing to note – Cloudflare will strip out the special HTML comment at the bottom of the source of a page that is helpful to confirm that page caching is working, so, don’t be confused by that – it’s absence doesn’t indicate the cache is not working.

-= Can I empty the cache automatically when performing a custom action? = Yes, you can trigger a cache purge action using WP-Optimize public functions.
+= Can I empty the cache automatically when performing a custom action? = Yes, you can trigger a cache purge action using WP-Optimize Cache public functions.
 If you want to clear the whole cache, use the function `wpo_cache_flush()`.
 If you want to clear the cache files for a specific page or post, use `WPO_Page_Cache::delete_single_post_cache($post_id);`.
 Those cache options are available after WP action `plugins_loaded`.

 = Will the comments work even when page caching is enabled? = Yes, when using WordPress' commenting system, your users will still be able to post comments.
 Every time a comment is approved, the cache for that page or post will be cleared, allowing the next visitor to see an up to date list of comments.